Getting Started with Riot.js

 </tab-header>

-In the tab-headers component, we are looping over the list of tabs which was passed in when we mounted the components in index.html.
+In the tab-headers component, we are looping over the list of tabs that were passed in when we mounted the components in index.html.

 In each loop instance, we are creating a tab-header component instance and passing in event handlers and values.
 The list of tabs is accessible through a special property called opts which is available in all components.
 The property lets you access properties passed in by a parent component.